temporalio/documentation/docs-src/java/interface-heirarchies.md

 }
 ```

-Now if we have two running Workflows, one that implements the `FileProcessingWorkflow` interface and another that implements the `MediaProcessingWorkflow` interface, we can Signal to both using their common interface and knowing their workflowIds, for example:
+Now if we have two running Workflows, one that implements the `FileProcessingWorkflow` interface and another that implements the `MediaProcessingWorkflow` interface, we can Signal to both using their common interface and knowing their WorkflowIds, for example:

 ```java
 Retryable r1 = client.newWorkflowStub(Retryable.class, firstWorkflowId);